-Grew concurrent enrollment registrations 2.8 percent and offered all-time highs in course sections.
+Grew concurrent enrollmentregistrations 11 percent and offered all-time highs in course sections.
 Saw 2,186 local seniors graduate with 23,621college credits through CollegeNow.

 Continued partnerships with Keuka College, SUNY Delhi, and Empire State College to provide a range of onsite and online baccalaureate programs for local students.

-Saw financial aid applications increase again last year with a 6.5 percent increase.
+Saw financial aid applications increase again last year.

-Began construction of a new solar array on campus that will provide 90 percent of the campus’s power.
+Completed construction of a new solar array on campus that provides about 97 percent of the campus’s power.